whowell1/whowell1github.io/content/en/blog/CyberSecurity_trends.md

 thumbnail: https://workspacebliss.com/wp-content/uploads/2022/12/signs-you-got-the-job.jpg.webp
 ---

 Every year, more and more people ask me how I got into the field of cybersecurity, especially as I meet and talk to more people at conferences.
 Some of them are students, while others are established professionals looking to transition into cybersecurity.
 Many students and career changers are attracted to cybersecurity because of the promising earning potential.
+Being a cybersecurity professional does give many people a great lifestyle, but there is allso lots of hype and downsides of the industry that people do not talk about.
 Here’s a compilation of things I wish someone had told me before I started in this career:

 1. The "millions" of open cybersecurity jobs is a myth